2026 Car Tax Update: Everything You Need to Know

 What is Car Tax?What does Car Tax pay for?

-How much is Car Tax?How do I tax a car?
+How much is Electric Car Tax?How do I tax a car?

 What is car tax?

-Car tax is more officially known as VED – Vehicle Exercise Duty – and was born out of a need to collect funds to look after our roads, as cars became more and more prevalent.
+Car tax is more officially known as VED and was born out of a need to collect funds to look after our roads, as cars became more and more prevalent.

 Starting out as a direct way to cover the cost of both the maintenance and creation of our road systems, car tax exists today as a cost to motorists – in essence – as a tax on your vehicle.

 Car tax bands are also in place to reflect the effectiveness of creating strong signposting for environmental standards.
-As of writing, it is only zero-emissions vehicles that are car tax-exempt.
+However, electric cars used to be exempt, but this is no longer the case.

 What does car tax pay for?